 Is there a silver bullet?

 In order to prevent burnout, you have to manage your team workload more effectively.
 The goals for your team should be set according to their capacity.
 Look at SMART (Specific, Measurable, Agreed, Relevant, Tangible) goal-setting practices, consistently achieving ambitious yet realistic goals keeps morale and engagement high.

 Even in an Agile environment, customer and market pressure can lead to situations where capacity is severely exceeded regularly.
-The easiest and most flexible approach to handle these situations is using the Kanban method.
+The easiest and most flexible approach to handle these situations is using the Kanban Method.
 Your team will only pull tasks into their workflow when their capacity allows it.
-Visualising your workflow, limiting work in progress and accurately measuring your results are key components of the method that help you protect your team from burnout.
+Visualizing your workflow, limiting work in progress, and accurately measuring your results are key components of the method that help you protect your team from burnout.

-Visualise your process on a Kanban board.
-Add all steps of your workflow, create your tasks and assign the people responsible for their execution.
+Visualize your process on a Kanban board.
+Add all steps of your workflow, create your tasks, and assign the people responsible for their execution.
 In this format, your team workload is clear and transparent, and bottlenecks are visible at a glance.
-In order to improve your workload, you have to be able to see and analyse it.
+In order to improve your workload, you have to be able to see and analyze it.

 This is the crucial component in preventing burnout.
 Limit the amount of work that is allowed to be in progress at a time – do not start more tasks if the old work has not been completed, no matter how pressing the deadline or demanding the customer.
 Setup WIP limits suitable for your team.
 They should be high enough to keep each team member occupied but low enough that no task is left idle.

 What should you and your team do when the WIP limit is hit?
 Here are a few things to think about – is there any work that is not finished?
 Work on it.
 If there isn’t (which is unlikely) do not start new work unless you absolutely can’t avoid it.
 It will make all other work slower, riskier, and more difficult.
 Take a break and have a chat with your teammates.